Clandestine Insurgent Rebel Clown Army: Tactics, beliefs, and goals

 CIRCA utilized 'clown logic', a form of associative logic which plays upon perceived stupidity, using improvisation, spontaneity, and humour.
 Clown logic assumes all of those around them are friends, including police trying to control them at protests.

-As part of the Clown Army’s satirical performance of military, the clownbattants often march in pseudo-military formation (then break out into clown chaos at any moment) and perform the CIRCA Clown Salute, which involves using one’s right hand to thumb their nose, wiggling their fingers, and grinning.
+As part of the Clown Army's satirical performance of military, the clownbattants often march in pseudo-military formation (then break out into clown chaos at any moment) and perform the CIRCA Clown Salute, which involves using one's right hand to thumb their nose, wiggling their fingers, and grinning.

 The rebel clowns also perform a maneuver they call fishing, after the movement of a school of fish.
 This movement involves a tightly clustered group all moving in one direction at the same pace, sometimes making the same sound and gesture, then seemingly simultaneously changing direction, with a different clown heading the group each time they rotate.
 This brings a collectivity to the Clown Army and makes their movements more unpredictable.

 Bringing joy back to social justice

 At protests, clowns could often be seen playing games with other protestors and even police.
 The clownbattants seemed perpetually happy and energetic, and this can inspire others, who may have been turned off from the solemnity and outrage associated with protests, to participate in social justice.
-In NYC in the early 2020's a man tried to implement a similar concept he called a "clownzone" consisting of an extreme and unrelenting pursuit of mirth and comedy to alleviate emotional grief in the face of overwhelming social injustice, it was met with widespread disapproval and rejection.
+In NYC in the early 2020s a man tried to implement a similar concept he called a "clownzone" consisting of an extreme and unrelenting pursuit of mirth and comedy to alleviate emotional grief in the face of overwhelming social injustice, it was met with widespread disapproval and rejection.

-A key part of the process of becoming a clownbattant was reconnecting with one’s emotions and learning how to be vulnerable and open to new experiences.
+A key part of the process of becoming a clownbattant was reconnecting with one's emotions and learning how to be vulnerable and open to new experiences.
 This approach can help avoid activist burn-out and serve as emotional rejuvenation while still staying active in social justice causes.
 It also helps members develop a sense of clown logic.